guide

 4. Underfloor insulation

-If your home has a particularly draughty floor, you could first try some quick fixes, such as plugging the holes, filling gap-ridden skirting boards or adding a couple of rugs.
+If your home has a particularly draughty floor, you could first try some quick fixes, such as plugging any holes, filling gap-ridden skirting boards or adding a couple of rugs.
 But if you’re planning on changing the floor anyway, laying new carpet, or renovating downstairs, this could be a great time to add some insulation.
 Doing that alone could reduce heat loss in your home by 10%.

-Find out more about the pros and cons of underfloor heating in our practical guide
+Find out more about the pros and cons of underfloor heating in our practical guide.

 5. Energy-efficient windows and doors